LawrenceZ22/ThermoHands/README.md

 | NIR                    | 39.83                      | 0.282                    | 90.84                      | 0.093                    |
 | Thermal                | **39.23**                  | **0.302**                | **32.56**                  | **0.363**                |

-As seen in the table, thermal imaging-based appraoches show the best performance among different spectra in challenging scenairos.
+As seen in the table, thermal imaging-based appraoches show the best performance among different spectra in challenging settings, underscoring thermal imagery’s advantages in difficult lighting conditions and when hands are occluded.

 ## Dataset Download